james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

   logo: assets/logo.png
 ```

-### Change Favicon
+### Setting the Favicon

-- Let's change the favicon as well.
+We can also set the Favicon for our site in a similar way:

-- First i'll add the `favicon.ico` file to the `assets` folder we just created.
+- First add the `favicon.ico` file to the `assets` folder we just created.
 - Then adjust `mkdocs.yml` to:

 ```yaml title="mkdocs.yml"